Kenhasteandersen/NUMmodel/README.md

 Use the makefile in the Fortran directory.
 Edit the compiler and flags to suit your operating system and compile.
 Compile by writing: `make lib`.

 ### Basic structure
 There are three levels of routines: top-level, medium-level and low-level.
+There are two model systems: an upper ocean represented as a chemostat and a global simulation with transport matrices.
 See `exampleGeneralists` for some basic runs of the chemostat model.

 #### Top-level routines
 * `baserunChemostat(mAdult, false)`.
 Runs a chemostat version of the model and plots the output.
 The first argument is the adult body masses of copepods (in micro gram carbon) - send in an empty list to run only with unicellular plankton.
 Change the second argument to `true`to use the Fortran library.